Can You Hear Me, Mother?

 Can You Hear Me, Mother? is a 1935 British comedy film directed by Leslie Pearce and starring Sandy Powell, Mary Lawson and Raymond Huntley.
+It was written by Powell and Paul Thomson, and was produced by Geoffrey and Simon Rowson, who had previously run the Ideal Film Company.
 It was shot at the Riverside Studios in Hammersmith, London.
-It was produced by members of the Rowson family, who had previously controlled the Ideal Film Company.
-The film's title was popular catchphrase of the film's star Powell.
+The film's title was a popular catchphrase of Powell.

 Synopsis

 A Yorkshire mill worker quits his job and heads for London to try and make his fortune as a comedian on the music hall stage.
 However, on the train south he discovers an apparently abandoned baby which he has to look after.